MarcelloMuy/ci-ms5-ecommerce-game-store/README.md

 Under the search bar there are 5 links.

-    (Home), a link to the home page
+- (Home), a link to the "home" page

-    (All products), dropdown with options to search products by price and rating.
+- (All products), dropdown with options to search products by price and rating.

-    (Board games), dropdown with options for game categories (Family, Strategy,   Party, Classic) and "all board games".
+- (Board games), dropdown with options for game categories (Family, Strategy,   Party, Classic) and "all board games".

-    (Role-Playing), dropdown with options for dungeons & dragons, pathfinder and all role-playing games.
+- (Role-Playing), dropdown with options for dungeons & dragons, pathfinder and all role-playing games.

-    (On sale), a link for the on sale page.
+- (On sale), a link to the "on sale" page.

 ### 3.2 Second Phase

+Unfortunately, several important concepts are missing from this project due to the deadline submission date.

+The Readme file is not completed.
+The following sections are missing.

+3. Features
+4. Technologies Used
+5. Testing
+6. Search Engine Optimisation
+7. Marketing
+8. Deployment
+9. Credits

+Also, features like robox.txt, sitemap and Facebook page still need to be done.

+To be continued...